mikaelh82/book-tracker/playground/scratchpad.md

 2. Need to have dependency to read from `.env`files.
 Something similar to `dotenv`.
 Lets not add that now and instead pass them into via `bash`
 3. `ListenAndServe()`is blocking so this needs to be wrapped in a go routine.
 Seen this similar pattern as IFFE functions as in ts/js
 4. There is also a `ListenAndServeTLS`function that needs to be used if you deploy so it can handle https
+5. %v in error messages: Formats values in a default, human-readable way (e.g., t.Errorf("Validate() error = %v, want %v", err, tt.wantErr) shows error details clearly).
+6. %q for strings: Formats strings with quotes, escaping special characters (e.g., t.Errorf("Validate() Title = %q, want %q", tt.book.Title, got) ensures safe string output).
+7. %w for error wrapping: Wraps errors to preserve the original error while adding context (e.g., fmt.Errorf("%w: %s", ErrInvalidStatus, status) allows errors.Is to check the wrapped error).

 ## Major decisions and why i took them

 1. [ ] Lets try to implement all additional features - Christian mentioned **atleast 1** but lets be ambitious
 2. [X] Implement small webserver just to get something up and running and take it from there
-3. [ ] Will use custom multiplexer to avoid global state issues as well as organize routes modularly for scalability, and enable middleware like logging, metrics and ofcourse CORS in deployment
+3. [X] Will use custom multiplexer to avoid global state issues as well as organize routes modularly for scalability, and enable middleware like logging, metrics and ofcourse CORS in deployment
+4. [ ] As Book datastructure very simple.
+I choose not to add any regex checks or any third party validation libraries like typescripts Zod (but for go).
+Handled mostly with strings.TrimParse().
+Can also later add validation to the frontend to be extra secure.